 For those who can’t sell, there are still other sustainable ways to alleviate the burden of excess stock.
 A number of nonprofit organizations such as Delivering Good exist for this purpose, helping bridge the gap between retailers, manufacturers and individuals in need.
 Charities like this empower retailers to donate excess inventory to people affected by poverty and tragedy.

-This straightforward yet effective solution benefits brands by taking excess inventory off their hands, while more importantly helping those in dire need.
+This straightforward yet effective inventory management solution benefits brands by taking excess inventory off their hands, while more importantly helping those in dire need.
 Delivering essential items ranging from clothing to goods and supplies such as towels or bedding, charitable organizations are integral to helping companies harness their excess inventory to operate more sustainably.

 A Win-Win Situation